mythily3/ios101-project3-trivia-starter-main/README.md

 ## Notes

-It was challenging to fiture out the API calling and how everything worked, and at the end my HTML text decoder wasn't working so I had to add extra text for that.
+It was challenging to fiture out the API calling and how everything worked, and at the end my HTML text decoder wasn't working so I had to add code text for that.
 ## License

     Copyright [yyyy] [name of copyright owner]